 - GET ADEQUATELY FLEXIBLE.
 The flexibility of a gymnast or ballet dancer is not necessary for a jumper, but there are some standards that all athletes should reach.
 Flexibility can be improved by strength training with full range of motion and a daily stretching routine.

-- INCREASE SQUAT STRENGTH.
+- INCREASE GENERAL STRENGTH.
 A double body weight DEEP back squat is a good long term goal for a lot of people, however that may be unrealistic for really tall athletes, and shorter athletes may want to aim even higher.
 More specifically, you want to increase strength in a way that also improves power.
-While simply lifting heavy weights can be effective, driving up strength using a majority of lighter, faster reps tends to yield better power improvement.
+To do this, keep jumping and other athletic activity a priority, strength train as a complement to that, and use a lots of high quality faster reps in strength training rather than number chasing.

 - Deadlift and hip hinges for hamstring and hip extension strength.